Universal Electronics (NASDAQ:UEIC) Updates Q4 2021 Earnings Guidance

-Universal Electronics (NASDAQ:UEIC) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
+Universal Electronics (NASDAQ:UEIC) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.650-$0.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.070.
 The company issued revenue guidance of $143 million-$158 million, compared to the consensus revenue estimate of $162.24 million.

+Several research firms have weighed in on UEIC.
+TheStreet downgraded shares of Universal Electronics from a b- rating to a c rating in a report on Friday, November 5th.
+Zacks Investment Research cut shares of Universal Electronics from a hold rating to a strong sell rating in a research note on Friday, November 12th.
+Colliers Securities reaffirmed a buy rating and set a $70.00 price target on shares of Universal Electronics in a research note on Monday, August 2nd.
+Finally, B. Riley reissued a buy rating on shares of Universal Electronics in a research report on Monday, November 1st.
+One analyst has rated the stock with a sell rating and three have assigned a buy rating to the company.
+According to MarketBeat, Universal Electronics currently has a consensus rating of Buy and a consensus price target of $69.75.

 Universal Electronics Company Profile